CRO

 • Session recordings — Watch real user behavior to identify friction

-• User surveys — Ask visitors directly: “What almost stopped you from completing your purchase?”
+• User surveys — Ask visitors directly: “What almost stopped you from converting?”

 • Customer interviews — Deep conversations with customers and non-converters